cockroachdb/docs/v20.2/licensing.md

 Type | Description
 -------------|------------
-**Apache 2.0 License** | Core features under the Apache License are free to use and fully open-source.
+<a name="apache"></a>**Apache 2.0 License** | Core features under the Apache License are free to use and fully open-source.
 BSL features convert to this license three years after their release.
-For license conversion dates, see the table below.
+For license conversion dates, see the [table below](#license-conversion-timeline).
-**Business Source License** | BSL Features are free to use and the source code is available, but users may not use CockroachDB [as a service](#what-constitutes-hosting-cockroachdb-as-a-service) without an agreement with Cockroach Labs.
+<a name="bsl"></a>**Business Source License**| BSL features are free to use and the source code is available, but users may not use CockroachDB [as a service](#what-constitutes-hosting-cockroachdb-as-a-service) without an agreement with Cockroach Labs.
 Outside of this usage, BSL features will continue to be free to use and source code will continue to be available.
 Although MariaDB has not certified the BSL as complying to the [Open Source Definition](https://en.wikipedia.org/wiki/The_Open_Source_Definition) by the [Open Source Initiative](https://en.wikipedia.org/wiki/Open_Source_Initiative) (OSI), most of the OSI criteria are met.
-**Cockroach <br/> Community License (Free)** | CCL (Free) features are free to use and the source code is available to view, but the source code cannot be used without an agreement with Cockroach Labs.
+<a name="ccl-free"></a>**Cockroach <br/> Community License (Free)** | CCL (Free) features are free to use and the source code is available to view, but the source code cannot be used without an agreement with Cockroach Labs.
-**Cockroach <br/> Community License (Paid)** | CCL (Paid) features require an enterprise license key to access and the source code is not available to use without an agreement with Cockroach Labs.
+<a name="ccl-paid"></a>**Cockroach <br/> Community License (Paid)** | CCL (Paid) features require an enterprise license key to access and the source code is not available to use without an agreement with Cockroach Labs.

 For additional custom licensing options, [contact us](https://support.cockroachlabs.com/hc/en-us).

+For each BSL release all associated alpha, beta, major, and minor (point) releases will become Apache 2.0 on the same day three years after the major release date.
+Once a release is published under the BSL, the license cannot be changed to prevent code from becoming open-source at the specified change date.
 The following table lists the current license for non-CCL features for each published release:

+### License conversion timeline

 CockroachDB version | License | Converts to Apache 2.0
 --------------------|---------|----------------------------